B2. Operations

 To Facilitate the Task To Enrich the Task

-• stay at the interlocking cube handling stage as long as necessary;
+• allow students to stay at the concrete stage and working with the interlocking cubes as long as necessary;

 • use the same small numbers repeatedly;